maquina-app/maquina_components/README.md

 Modern UI components for Ruby on Rails, powered by TailwindCSS and Stimulus

-# Maquina Components

-Modern UI components for Ruby on Rails, powered by TailwindCSS and Stimulus

 ![Dashboard Example](/imgs/home.png)

 ![Form Example](/imgs/new.png)

 ## Overview

 Maquina Components provides a collection of ready-to-use UI components for Ruby on Rails applications.
 Built with ERB, TailwindCSS 4.0, and Stimulus, it offers a modern and maintainable approach to building beautiful user interfaces without the complexity of JavaScript frameworks.

 ### Key Features